PLEASE DIRECT ANY COMPLAINTS OR INQUIRIES REGARDING ANIMAL CONTROL TO:

-Every owner of a dog shall before March 31, each year, register that dog(s) with the Animal Control Officer or the Administration Office.
+Every owner of a dog in Ward 3 (the former Salisbury village limits) shall by March 31st of each year register that dog(s) with the Salisbury Municipal Office.

 Registration fees are:

-(A $15.00 penalty will be added to the regular registration fee for tags not bought by March 31st.)
+* A $15.00 penalty will be added to the regular registration fee for dog tags not bought by March 31st.

 Every owner of a dog(s) over the age of three (3) months, shall have such dog(s) vaccinated against distemper and canine parvovirus and must repeat this process every two (2) years thereafter.